gughog/clr-js/README.md

-# Clr.js - Node Terminal Colors
+# Clr.js - The dead-simple terminal colors for Node.js.

 Clr is a dead simple color library for nodejs to colorize things and put some styles to your strings in your terminal.
 It's a Work-in-progress (WIP).